FREQUENTLY ASKED QUESTIONS

 My work is done in collaboration with another artist / writer.
 Can I submit this as my work sample?

 Congrats on the great reviews!
 Please don't include them.
-We only need to see a resume to get a sense of where you stand in your career.
+We only need to see your resume to get a sense of where you stand in your career.
 We look forward to reading more about you once you're a Fellow and can boast about how your month at The Barn springboarded you into fame.
 Until then, though, keep it simple!

 What should I say in my Artist's Statement?
 And how long should it be?